pedrodedios/Probabilistic-Deep-Learning-on-MNIST/README.md

 - Showed that **misclassified samples exhibit higher entropy and mutual information**
 - Provided **visualizations and metrics** useful for real-world reliability analysis

-This repository is designed to showcase practical skills in:

-- **Probabilistic Deep Learning**
-- **Uncertainty Quantification**
-- **PyTorch model development**
-- **Experimental evaluation and visualization**

-The goal is to illustrate how lightweight Bayesian techniques can make neural networks **more trustworthy, interpretable, and production-ready**, especially in **risk-sensitive applications**.